zachvalenta/jvns.ca/source/_posts/2016-06-12-a-weird-system-call-process-vm-readv.markdown

 * does this tool, that can spit out Ruby stack traces quickly for any Ruby program with debugging symbols enabled, actually exist somewhere and I just don't know about it?
 * what about for Python?
-* maybe it's because a Linux-only Ruby debugging tool is sort of a weird thing?
+* maybe it doesn't exist because a Linux-only Ruby debugging tool is sort of a weird thing?
 * if we *can* build this, and it doesn't exist yet, what other amazing debugging technology could we build?

-<small>thanks to Julian Squires, Pris Nasrat, and Kamal Marhubi for helping me with new system calls / gdb / writing Rust! </small>
+Thanks to Julian Squires, Pris Nasrat, and Kamal Marhubi for helping me with new system calls / gdb / writing Rust!